nosana-ci/agent-challenge/README.md

 ### Don’t Miss Nosana Builder Challenge Updates

 Good luck, builders!
 We can't wait to see the innovative AI agents you create for the Nosana ecosystem.
+Use our Solana Trading AI Agent as inspiration for building sophisticated, real-world applicable agents.
 **Happy Building!**